 It was the only public darkroom between Olympia, WA and San Francisco.
 Their classes, while not inexpensive, were a mosaic of delights.
 Nowhere else in PDX do I know of a place where I can learn how to make a Digital-to-Darkroom Silver Platinum Print.

-Their digital lab is something that can be had through many other printing services.
+Their digital lab is something that could be had through many other printing services.
 But not for the same reasonable price.
 Nor is it hands-on, like it was at Newspace.
 My best large inkjet prints are ones that I made.
 Now that option is gone, unless I’m willing to invest a significant amount into a large inkjet printer.

 The greatest thing about it was community.
-I loved being in the darkroom, with other film photographers.
+I loved being in the darkroom with other film photographers.
 I bought my mother a senior membership, and after a long absence, she returned to photography.
-People I met in classes, were part of what made it enjoyable.
+People I met in classes were part of what made it enjoyable.
 Exposure to their work and ideas, was always a big reason to go.

 All ages and skill levels were welcome.
 There was something for everybody.
 Kids, seniors, anyone.
 A friend of mine taught a class there for children who are sick with cancer.
 Newspace wasn’t only a photography facility, it was a community partner.